 AIR is experienced evaluating complex programs in low- and middle-income countries.
 We design and conduct impact evaluations of programs and policies using experimental and quasi-experimental designs.
 We work with donors, governments, and foundations to ensure that our studies provide them with evidence-based findings that address their programmatic and policy needs.
 Our partners in these evaluations are typically in-country organizations and individuals.

-UNICEF contracted with AIR in January 2008 to conduct a global evaluation of the Child Friendly Schools (CFS) initiative.
-The evaluation was expected to serve as a baseline assessment that would examine the effectiveness of UNICEF’s CFS programming efforts in the areas of inclusiveness, pedagogy, architecture and services, participation and governance, and systemic management.
-Thailand was selected as one of the six countries for the global evaluation.
+UNICEF contracted AIR in 2008 to conduct a global evaluation of the Child Friendly Schools (CFS) initiative, based on site visits to CFS in six countries.
+The evaluation was a baseline that addressed the challenge of variability and examined inclusiveness, pedagogy, architecture and services, participation and governance, systemic management, and cost in CFSs in South Africa, Thailand, Guyana, Nigeria, the Philippines, and Nicaragua.

 Assessment, Monitoring, and Strategic Planning for UNICEF Timor Leste’s Child Friendly Schools Initiative